Best (and Worst) Browsers for Privacy

 There are so many web browsers available today that it can be difficult to determine which is best to use.
 However, when using the Internet, privacy should always be a top priority, and not all Internet browsers offer the same levels of security and privacy.
-In this article, we’ll cover both the best browser for privacy - and the worst - so that you can surf the web knowing that your information and online identity is secure.
+In this article, we’ll cover both the best browser for privacy - and the worst - so that you can surf the web knowing that your information and online identity are secure.

 Why do I need privacy on web browsers?

-We access the Internet through web browsers.
+Web browser privacy is important because we access the Internet through web browsers.
 Threats of malware, viruses, and other damaging software are always present online.
 Your web browser can protect against those dangers – if you choose the right one.

 Top three best browsers for privacy

 There are several desktop and mobile browsers that prioritize user privacy and anonymity.
 These browsers offer security that other browsers or search engines don’t.
 However, they aren’t all equal.
 Below, we’ve included three of the best web browsers for privacy.

 Mozilla Firefox is a fairly mainstream browser.
 Therefore, it may come as a surprise that Mozilla’s Firefox browser is actually one of the most private browsers on the Internet.
 Once you switch over to Firefox’s Private Browsing mode, all of your search history, cookies, and entered passwords are automatically erased after a browsing session.

 Users can easily enable the Private Browsing mode on Firefox.
 For Windows, click on Settings and choose New Private Window (or click Ctrl+Shift+P).
 For Mac, click File and choose New Private Window (or simply click Shift+Cmd+P).